Concepts

 Bulk AI tools

-Bulk AI tools allow you to run prompts on an entire spreadsheet column at once without writing any formulas.
+Bulk AI tools allow you to run prompts on specific spreadsheet columns at once without writing any formulas.
 You configure and run bulk tools from the add-on sidebar.
+You can also easily reuse past prompts and configurations with the History feature.

-GPT for Work provides dedicated bulk tools for selected use cases, such as classification, generation, and translation, as well as a generic bulk tool for custom prompts.
+GPT for Work provides dedicated bulk tools for selected use cases, such as translation, classification/categorization, and extraction, as well as a generic bulk tool for fully custom prompts.

-For more information, see Bulk AI tools in GPT for Excel and Bulk AI tools in GPT for Sheets.
+For more information, see Bulk AI tools in GPT for Sheets and Bulk AI tools in GPT for Excel.

 GPT functions